boyter/boyter.org/content/posts/sloc-cloc-code.md

 TOTAL                            1              0              5              0
 -------------------------------------------------------------------------------

-# bboyter @ SurfaceBook2 in ~/Go/src/github.com/boyter/scc on git:master x [8:23:56]
-$ sloccount examples/complexity
+$ sloccount samplefile

 SLOC    Directory       SLOC-by-Language (Sorted)
 5       complexity      java=5

 ```

-Not only does it make mistakes it is also a slower way to process.
-I am not going to bother testing this with any benchmarks but it is considerably slower.
+Not only does cloc get the counts wrong doing this by regular expression is a far slower way to process a file.

-So I decided that I would scan byte by byte, look through every byte of every file and using a very simple state machine determines if a line is empty, a comment, code or a string containing one of the others.
+So I decided that if I was not using regular expressions I would scan byte by byte.
+That is look through every byte of every file and using a very simple state machine determines if a line is empty, a comment, code or a string containing one of the others.
 Turns out this is how tokei works as well https://github.com/Aaronepower/tokei/issues/175

-The other option would be to build an AST which would be much slower than byte counting and possibly slower than the regular expression parser depending on how you build it out.
+Another option would be to build an AST which would probably be much slower than byte counting and possibly slower than the regular expression parser.

 Why look at every byte?
 This is pretty easy to answer actually.
 Because it has to.
 We need to know where strings start and end, where comments begin etc...
 Since a comment can be a single byte we need to check every byte to know where they are.
 It is unlikely to be the slowest part of the application.
 It's more likely that reading from disk is going to slow things down than the CPU.
-Not that ripgrep uses a far fancier technique https://blog.burntsushi.net/ripgrep/#linux-literal-default
+Not that ripgrep uses a far fancier technique https://blog.burntsushi.net/ripgrep/#linux-literal-default as written by BurntSushi

 ```
 Counting lines can be quite expensive.
 A naive solution—a loop over every byte and comparing it to a \n—will